-- a) Continue the work started in 2022 to develop a Metropolitan Transportation Safety Action Plan.
-A consultant was selected in 2021 via ODOT's procurement process to help with drafting a Regional TSAP.
-Work on the MTSAP began in September 2022 and will be completed in March 2024. - b) Work with ODOT and SAMTD to update the data needed to determine the targets for the federal safety performance measures; present to the SKATS Policy Committee. - c) Update the crash data dashboards on the MWVCOG website. - d) Update the maps showing locations of safety projects implemented in the SKATS area. - e) Attend safety training workshops, webinars, etc.

-f) Discuss collaborations with ODOT, SAMTD, and local jurisdictions on safety education and messaging initiatives.
+- a) Work with regional agencies on final completion of the Metropolitan Transportation Safety Action Plan and coordination for implementing recommendations from the MTSAP. - b) Work with ODOT and SAMTD to update the data needed to determine the targets for the federal safety performance measures; present to the SKATS Policy Committee. - c) Update the crash data dashboards on the MWVCOG website. - d) Update the maps showing locations of safety projects implemented within SKATS. - e) Attend safety training workshops, webinars, etc. - f) Discuss collaborations with ODOT, SAMTD, and local jurisdictions on safety education and messaging initiatives. - g) Coordinate with city of Salem on their safety planning work associated with athe federal Safe Streets for All grant awarded in 2023.